Project Description

 Colombia

 Héctor Abad Faciolince was born in Medellín, Colombia, in 1958, where he studied medicine, philosophy and journalism.
-After being expelled from university for writing a defamatory text against the Pope, he moved to Italy.
+After being expelled from university for writing a defamatory text against the Pope, he moved to Turin, Italy, where he studied Modern Languages and Literatures.
 In 1987, shortly after returning to his homeland, his father was murdered, which he processed almost 20 years later in his acclaimed non-fiction novel OBLIVION.
 In 2008, Abad was a guest of the DAAD’s Artist-in-Residence Programme in Berlin.
-He now lives again in Colombia and writes a weekly column for the leading Columbian newspaper El Espectador.
+He now lives in Colombia and writes a weekly column for the leading Columbian newspaper El Espectador.

-OBLIVION sold over 250,000 copies in Spanish and has been adapted as a feature film by the Spanish Oscar-winning director Fernando Trueba.
+OBLIVION sold over 730,000 copies in Spanish and has been adapted as a feature film by the Spanish Oscar-winning director Fernando Trueba.
 The film won the Goya Award 2021 for Best Ibero-American film.
 (Abad’s novel THE FARM was number 1 among the bestselling novels in Colombia for six months and has sold over 75,000 copies).
-His latest novel EXCEPT FOR MY HEART, ALL IS WELL was nominated for the Vargas Llosa Prize 2023.
+His latest novel ASIDE FROM MY HEART, EVERYTHING’S FINE was nominated for the Vargas Llosa Prize 2023 and occupied the 1st place of the El Tiempo bestselling list for 27 weeks.
 Abad is a member of the Colombian movement Hold On Ukraine.
 His next novel will be dedicated to the late writer Victoria Amelina.

 For further information, please visit also: > Wikipedia Site